coin collecting, investment, investing, coin directory, coin classifieds

 The two Kookaburra coin varieties can be distinguished from each other through numerous factors.
 Some wildlife coin collectors still get confused among the two.
 Consider these facts:

-All Kookaburra coins are bullions and not meant for general circulation.
+All Kookaburra coins are bullion and not meant for general circulation.
 Hence, a standard issue non-proof pure Silver Kookaburra coin remains in BU (bright uncirculated) condition because its owner will always keep it protected.
 Who would want scratches on his or her coin?
 The kookaburra coins are too beautiful to devalue!

 Moreover, the non-proof BU Kookaburra coins have an uncommon “reverse proof-like” finish.
 They have a frosted background or field, and shiny foreground or devices (the kookaburra imprint).